Automatic Kolmogorov complexity, normality and finite state dimension revisited: Discussion

 The connection between normality and finite-state computations was noticed long ago, as the title of~\cite{agafonov} shows; see also~\cite{schnorr-stimm} where normality was related to martingales arising from finite automata.
 This connection led to a characterization of normality as incompressibility (see~\cite{becher-heiber} for a direct proof).
 On the other hand, it was also clear that the notion of Kolmogorov complexity is not directly practical since it considers arbitrary algorithms as decompressors, and this makes it non-computable.
 So restricted classes of decompressors are of interest, and finite-state computations are a natural candidate for such a class.

 Shallit and Wang~\cite{shallit-wang} suggested to consider, for a given string $x$, the minimal number of states in an automaton that accepts $x$ but not other strings of the same length.
 Later Hyde and Kjos-Hanssen~\cite{hkh} considered a similar notion using nondeterministic automata.
 The intrinsic problem of this approach is that it is not naturally ``calibrated'' in the following sense: measuring the information in bits, we would like to have about $2^n$ objects of complexity at most~$n$.

-Another (and ``calibrated'') approach was suggested by Calude, Salomaa and Roblot~\cite{csr}: in their definition a deterministic transducer maps a description string to a string to be described, and the complexity of $y$ is measured as the combination of the sizes of a transducer and an input string needed to produce $y$ (the minimum over all transducers and all input strings producing $y$ is taken).
-The size of the transducer is measured via some encoding, so the complexity function depends on the choice of this encoding.
-The open question posed in~\cite[Section 6]{csr} asks whether this notion of complexity can be used to characterize normality.
+A ``calibrated'' approach was suggested by Calude, Salomaa and Roblot~\cite{csr}, see also~\cite{staiger-talk}; we have already discussed their definition in Section~\ref{subsec:csr}.

-The incompressibility notion used in~\cite{becher-heiber} provides such a characterization for a different definition.
-It uses deterministic transducers and requires additionally that for every output string $y$ and every final state $s$ there exists at most one input string that produces $y$ and brings the automaton into the state $s$.
-Our approach is a refinement of this one: we consider non-deterministic automata without initial/final states and require only that decompressor is an $O(1)$-valued function.
-The proofs then become simpler, mainly for two reasons: (1)~we use the comparison of the automatic complexity and the plain Kolmogorov complexity and apply standard results about Kolmogorov complexity; (2)~we explicitly state and prove the property $\KS_R(xy)\ge \KS_R(x)+\KS_R(y)$ that is crucial for the proofs.
+The incompressibility notion used in~\cite{becher-heiber} provides such a characterization for yet another approach to automatic complexity.
+It uses deterministic transducers applied to a sequence whose complexity is measured: transducers are used as compressors, not decompressors.
+Still the decompression should be possible: Becher and Heiber require additionally that for every output string $y$ and every final state $s$ there is at most one input string that produces $y$ and brings the automaton into the state $s$.
+In~\cite{bch2} (see also~\cite{carton-talk}) Becher, Carton and Heiber consider a weaker condition: each output string has $O(1)$-preimages.
+The difference with our approach is that we do not consider the compression step at all, consider non-deterministic automata without initial/final states and require that decompressor is an $O(1)$-valued function.
+The proofs become simpler for two reasons: (1)~we compare the automatic complexity and Kolmogorov complexity and use standard results about Kolmogorov complexity; (2)~we explicitly state and prove the superadditivity property $\KS_R(xy)\ge \KS_R(x)+\KS_R(y)$ that is crucial for the proofs.